nfredmond/DOT-Dashboard/combined_documentation.md

 Integrating a GIS map into the Planning Manager enables users to visualize the model inputs and outputs geographically.
 We use **Leaflet.js** on the frontend for interactive maps, and **PostGIS** on the backend for spatial data queries.

 **Interactive Maps with Leaflet:** On the client side, set up a Leaflet map component (e.g. using React-Leaflet if the app is React-based).
-You can display multiple layers corresponding to different aspects of the CAMP results:
+You can display multiple layers corresponding to different aspects of the GreenChAMP (Green DOT Chained Activity Modelling Process) results:

 * **Zones and Trip Patterns:** Plot zone centroids or polygons with proportional symbols or coloring to represent **trip origins/destinations**.
 For example, a chloropleth map of zones where color intensity corresponds to number of trips produced in that zone.
 You can also draw **desire lines** (lines connecting origins to destinations) for selected zones or aggregate flows to show movement patterns.
 * **Congestion Heatmaps:** Use the network links geometry and assignment results to show congestion.
 For instance, draw each road link with a color or thickness based on volume or volume-to-capacity ratio.
 High congestion links might be red and thicker, while free-flow links are green.
 This effectively creates a heatmap of congestion on the network.